syncfusion-content/windowsforms-docs/WindowsForms/SfSmithChart/Getting Started.md

 {% endtabs %}

+As a result of adding text and axes to the control, the following output is produced.

 ![C:/Users/yogapriya.shanmugam/AppData/Local/Microsoft/Windows/INetCache/Content.Word/Axis.png](GettingStarted_images/GettingStarted_img6.jpeg)

-### Adding series
+### Adding Series

 You can plot a line on the smith chart by adding line series.

 Initialize the series for representing the data.
+Marker can be made visible using the [MarkerVisible](http://172.16.0.145:8124/Syncfusion.SfSmithChart.WinForms/api/Syncfusion.WinForms.SmithChart.ChartSeries.html#Syncfusion_WinForms_SmithChart_ChartSeries_MarkerVisible) property for indicating the data point.

 {% tabs %}